-Based on available information, The Gardener does not appear to feature any identifiable LGBTQ+ characters or themes.
-Therefore, there is no LGBTQ+ portrayal to evaluate within the film's narrative.
+Based on the provided information, The Gardener (2025) does not appear to feature any explicit LGBTQ+ characters or themes.
+The narrative focuses on political intrigue, family dynamics, and action, with no mention of LGBTQ+ representation in the available plot or character descriptions.

 The film information explicitly states that "The Gardener does not appear to engage in gender-swapping of characters."
 All characters mentioned, including the male lead Leo and female characters like Mia, Alice, and Esmeralda, are presented as original to this film without any prior canonical gender to be swapped from.